Skip to Content

 DRY VS LIQUID MEASURING CUP

-There are a number of benefits to sifting flour and other ingredients like cocoa:
+There are a number of benefits to sifting powdery ingredients like flour and cocoa.

-It removes any unwanted debris and you can get a more accurate measurement than when packed tightly in a bag.
+Secondly, if you measure flour that’s just been sifted, you can get a more accurate measurement than from flour that’s been packed tightly in a bag.

 BAKING WITH OIL

-Oil cakes tend to bake up taller with a better crumb.
-They also stay moist and tender far longer than recipes made with butter.
+Cakes, cupcakes, muffins, and quick breads also tend to bake up taller with a better crumb and stay moist and tender much longer than recipes made with butter.

 Which Type Of Oil to Use

 I use neutral oils like canola oil, safflower oil, and vegetable oil.
-However, it’s not unheard of for oils with stronger flavors, like olive oil or coconut oil, to be used.
+You can also use stronger oils like olive oil and coconut oil, but they may change the taste somewhat.

 Is it better to use canola oil or olive oil?

-Olive oil, on the other hand, is known to be healthier and its stronger flavor makes it preferable in recipes such as focaccia which require its distinct taste.
-However, keep in mind its smoke point isn’t as high as canola oil’s and will burn more easily.
+Olive oil, on the other hand, is healthier.
+Also, its stronger flavor makes it preferable in recipes such as focaccia, which require its distinct taste.

 Baking with Oil Conversion Chart